Cray-HPE/docs-csm/operations/network/management_network/aruba/ospfv2.md

 # Open Shortest Path First (OSPF) v2

 "OSPF is a link-state based routing protocol.
 It is designed to be run internal to a single Autonomous System.
 Each OSPF router maintains an identical database describing the Autonomous System's topology.
 From this database, a routing table is calculated by constructing a shortest-path tree.
 OSPF recalculates routes quickly in the face of topological changes, utilizing a minimum of routing protocol traffic.
 OSPF provides support for equal-cost multipath.
-An area routing capability is provided, enabling an additional level of routing protection and a reduction in routing protocol traffic." –rfc1247
+An area routing capability is provided, enabling an additional level of routing protection and a reduction in routing protocol traffic." – RFC 1247

-## Configuration Commands
+## Configuration commands

 Enable an OSPF instance: